Fokoue22/jenkins-docker-ci-cd-pipeline/README.md

 1. Let go back to `Configure` of the newly created pipeline
 2. Go down to `Pipeline` at `at the edge of Script` and motified it as shown below
 3. Update the Souce stage credentail with your own `Generate Pipeline Script` done above
+5. Save and run your build by clicking on `Build Now`
 ```
 pipeline {
     agent any